libbitcoin/libbitcoin-system/README.md

 #### Compiling for Testnet

 Currently libbitcoin cannot work with both [testnet](https://en.bitcoin.it/wiki/Testnet) and mainnet.
-This restriction will be lifted in a future version.
+This restriction will be lifted in version3 [currently master].
 In order to work with testnet in the interim libbitcoin must be recompiled with the testnet option:
 ```sh
 $ ./install.sh --enable-testnet
 ```